 You should power pump once a day for two or three days.
 You may want to repeat the process weekly to get your milk to the supply you need.
 Usually, it’s only one or two days of power pumping ONE session each day.

 Some lactation consultants may request you power pump more, but rushing this process might lead to trouble down the line.
 If your body is starting to get the message that you need more milk, the last thing you’d want is for it all to flood out at one time backing up your milk ducts.
 It’s not a comfortable feeling and then might create an unnecessary problem.

 Can I power pump all day?

 No, please don’t.
 It’s not a good idea to continue to power pump for more than an hour.
-You don’t want to end up engorged after all, you’re just trying to increase your supply not back your glands up and create discomfort.
+You don’t want to end up engorged.
+You’re trying to increase your supply.
+Not back your glands up and create discomfort.

 Should I keep pumping if no milk is coming out?

 When power pumping you should continue to pump even if nothing is coming out.
 You’ll see a few drips towards the end and just hang on till your time is up.